-Method 24, 40 CFR 60, Appendix A and/or EPA Test Method 311, 40 CFR 63, Appendix A, and/or an alternate EPA approved test method;

-- (c) The density of each coating, adhesive, solvent or other VOC or HAP containing material used; - (d) The total VOC emission rate, the emission rate of each individual HAP and the total HAP emission rate in tons/year for each consecutive 12-month period.
+- (b) The VOC and HAP content(s) of each coating, adhesive, solvent or other VOC or HAP containing used.
+A description of the methods used to determine the VOC and HAP content shall accompany this data.
+The permittee may utilize data supplied by the manufacturer, or analysis of VOC and HAP content by EPA Test Method 24, 40 CFR 60, Appendix A and/or EPA Test Method 311, 40 CFR 63, Appendix A, and/or an alternate EPA approved test method; - (c) The density of each coating, adhesive, solvent or other VOC or HAP containing material used; - (d) The total VOC emission rate, the emission rate of each individual HAP and the total HAP emission rate on a monthly basis and in tons per year for each consecutive 12-month period.

-5.3 For the entire facility, the permittee shall demonstrate compliance with the requirement in Condition 4.1 by using adhesive usage records, Material Safety Data Sheets, and engineering calculations.
+5.3 For the entire facility, the permittee shall demonstrate compliance with the requirement in Condition 3.5 by using adhesive usage records, Material Safety Data Sheets, and engineering calculations.

-(Ref.: 40 CFR 63.11416(f) and 63.11417(a) Subpart OOOOOO)
+(Ref.: 40 CFR 63.11416(f), Subpart OOOOOO)

-5.4 For the entire facility, the permittee shall keep records of the information required by Condition 5.3 for 5 years with the last 2 years of data being kept on site.
+5.4 For the entire facility, the permittee must keep a compliance certification on file that the facility is not using any materials or adhesives that contains methylene chloride.
+The permittee shall keep records of the information required by Condition 5.3 for 5 years with the last 2 years of data being kept on site.
 The remaining 3 years of data may be maintained off site.
-Also, the permittee must keep a compliance certification on file that the facility is not using any materials or adhesives that contain methylene chloride.